The fastest cars in history: 1894 to 1914

 January 25, 1905 | Daytona Beach, Florida

-The Napier was the first car recorded at more than 100 mph and it's a name that maintained its association with speed well into the 1930s, supplying its Lion aero engine to Malcolm Campbell's Napier-Campbell Blue Bird of 1927, the Campbell-Napier-Railton Blue Bird of 1931, Segrave's Golden Arrow of 1929, and John Cobb's Napier-Railton and Railton Mobil Special, which set the record in 1939 and held it until 1964.
+The Napier is often written up to be the first car to be recorded at more than 100 mph, though clearly that isn't true.
+It also never held the Land Speed Record, which is another common misconception.
+The Napier is definitely a name that maintained a long association with speed well into the 1960s, supplying its Lion aero engine to Malcolm Campbell's Napier-Campbell Blue Bird of 1927, the Campbell-Napier-Railton Blue Bird of 1931, Segrave's Golden Arrow of 1929, and John Cobb's Napier-Railton and Railton Mobil Special, which set the record in 1939 and held it until 1964.

 The Old Motor has an article and detailed images of this car which was used by Clifford Earp to win a 100-mile race on Daytona Beach on January 27, 1906 with a time of one hour, 15 minutes and 4 2/5 seconds – that's a healthy average of 80 mph (128.6 km/h).